epam/edp-install/docs/operator-guide/upgrade-edp-2.9.md

   * Enable IRSA and create AWS IAM Role for Kaniko image builder.
 Please refer to the [IAM Roles for Kaniko Service Accounts](kaniko-irsa.md) section for the details.
   * The Amazon Elastic Container Registry Roles can be stored in an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).

-2. Before updating EDP from v.2.8.4 to v.2.9.0, update the `gerrit-is-credentials` secret by adding the new `clientSecret` key with the value from `gerrit-is-credentials.client_secret`:
+2. Before updating EDP to 2.9.0, update the `gerrit-is-credentials` secret by adding the new `clientSecret` key with the value from `gerrit-is-credentials.client_secret`:

       kubectl edit secret gerrit-is-credentials -n <edp-namespace>